 Parkinson's Disease Organizations Benefitting from Unity Walk Donations

 The Parkinson's Disease Foundation (PDF) supports research and ideas that will improve the lives and futures of people touched by Parkinson’s.
-Since its founding in 1957, PDF has invested over $96 million in the research of leading scientists around the world and over $40 million to support national education and advocacy initiatives.
-Stop by the PDF booth to learn more about our print and online educational materials, programs and resources and how you can join our efforts to find a cure for Parkinson's!
+Since its founding in 1957, PDF has invested over $110 million in the research of leading scientists throughout the world and over $47 million to support national education and advocacy initiatives.
+Stop by the PDF booth to learn more about our print and online educational materials and programs and how you can join our efforts to find a cure for Parkinson's!
 Visit www.pdf.org for more information.

 The Parkinson Alliance (PA) is committed to raising funds for the most promising research to help find the cure for Parkinson’s disease.
 The PA is the umbrella organization for the Parkinson’s Unity Walk and Team Parkinson.
-The PA is also devoted to improving the quality of life in the deep brain stimulation (DBS) community through surveys including patients with and without DBS.
+The PA is also devoted to improving the quality of life in the Parkinson’s community through surveys including patients with and without DBS.
 The surveys are designed to give the “patient’s voice” and to provide a tool or a common language among physicians, care partners and people with Parkinson’s.
-For more information visit our website at www.dbs-stn.org.
+For more information visit our website at www.DBS4PD.org.